-Note: Much of the following article was first posted by me on Tuesday, September 10, 2013 at What’s Your Point?, a weblog which resided at First2Board but is now defunct, so technically this is its second posting.
-I rarely post personal articles; but I thought you might enjoy it.
+Note: Much of the following article pertaining to The Importance of Music to Me — Especially When Traveling was first published by me on Tuesday, September 10, 2013 at What’s Your Point?, a weblog which resided at First2Board but is now defunct; and was published again on Saturday, July 4, 2015 at 11:40 in the evening — so technically, this is its third posting; and it has been updated.
+I am publishing it again because I thought you might enjoy it.

-A s part of the importance of music to me — especially when I travel — I have a playlist of preferred songs on my portable electronic device specifically for flying as a passenger aboard an airplane.
-I also have playlists of preferred songs for driving on the highway, rainy days, rainy nights, sunny days, night time, and the beach.
+As part of the importance of music to me — especially when I travel — I have a playlist of preferred songs on my portable electronic device specifically for flying as a passenger aboard an airplane.
+I also have playlists of preferred songs for driving on the highway, rainy days, rainy nights, sunny days, night time, the beach — and even for specific places around the world.

 I am quite particular about when certain music should be played.
-For example, there is nothing like listening to Steppin’ Out by Joe Jackson while driving in Manhattan at night.
+For example, there is nothing like listening to Steppin’ Out by Joe Jackson while driving in Manhattan at night — although that is somewhat dampened by the implementation of congestion zone pricing on Sunday, January 5, 2025.
 The song simply does not work for me well when listening to it on a tropical beach taking in the rays of the sun, however.

 The 1982 song Steppin’ Out was purposely created with the mood of going out on the town in Manhattan at night — but there are also songs which evoke memories for me even though those memories may have nothing to do with the meaning of the song intended by the artist.
 An example for me would be the 1975 album Captain Fantastic and the Brown Dirt Cowboy by Elton John, which was intended to be an autobiographical account of how Elton John and lyricist Bernie Taupin became successful from their humble beginnings in England in the late 1960s.